Osteopetrosis: Diagnosis

 The differential diagnosis of osteopetrosis includes other disorders that produce osteosclerosis.
 They constitute a wide array of disorders with clinically and radiologically diverse manifestations.
 Among the differential diagnosis are hereditary ostoesclerosing dysplasias such as; neuropathic infantile osteopetrosis, infantile osteopetrosis with renal tubular acidosis, infantile osteopetrosis with immunodeficiency, infantile osteopetrosis with leukocyte adhesion deficiency syndrome (LAD-III), pyknodysostosis (osteopetrosis acro-osteolytica), osteopoikilosis (Buschke–Ollendorff syndrome), osteopathia striata with cranial sclerosis, mixed sclerosing skeletal dysplasias, progressive diaphyseal dysplasia (Camurati–Engelmann disease), SOST-related sclerosing skeletal dysplasias.
-Besides, the differential diagnosis includes acquired conditions that induce osteosclerosis such as osteosclerotic metastasis notably carcinomas of the prostate gland and breast, Paget's disease of bone, myelofibrosis (primary disorder or secondary to intoxication or malignancy), Erdheim-Chester disease, osteosclerosing types of osteomyelitis, sickle cell disease, hypervitaminosis D, and hypoparathyroidism.
+Besides, the differential diagnosis includes acquired conditions that induce osteosclerosis such as osteosclerotic metastasis notably carcinomas of the prostate gland and breast, Paget's disease of bone, myelofibrosis (primary disorder or secondary to intoxication or malignancy), Erdheim–Chester disease, osteosclerosing types of osteomyelitis, sickle cell disease, hypervitaminosis D, and hypoparathyroidism.

 Treatment

 It was the first genetic disease treated with hematopoietic stem cell transplantation (osteoclasts are derived from hematopoietic precursors).
-There is no cure, although curative therapy with bone marrow transplantion is being investigated in clinical trials.
+There is no cure, although curative therapy with bone marrow transplantation is being investigated in clinical trials.
 It is believed the healthy marrow will provide cells from which osteoclasts will develop.
 If complications occur in children, patients can be treated with vitamin D. Gamma interferon has also been shown to be effective, and it can be associated to vitamin D. Erythropoetin has been used to treat any associated anemia.
 Corticosteroids may alleviate both the anemia and stimulate bone resorption.
 Fractures and osteomyelitis can be treated as usual.
 Treatment for osteopetrosis depends on the specific symptoms present and the severity in each person.
 Therefore, treatment options must be evaluated on an individual basis.
 Nutritional support is important to improve growth and it also enhances responsiveness to other treatment options.
 A calcium-deficient diet has been beneficial for some affected people.

 Treatment is necessary for the infantile form: